davidsword/network-rest-site-list/readme.txt

 🚀 Access the endpoint with /wp-json/ntwrkrst/v1/wpsitelist
 🔬 Query sites path with a search, similar to /wp-json/ntwrkrst/v1/wpsitelist?q=keyword 📦 Cache's results for 24h
-⚙️ Built primarily for an Alfred workflow, available here: (@TODO link)
+⚙️ Built primarily for an Alfred workflow to quickly retrieve site IDs, available here: https://github.com/davidsword/alfred-workflow-wpsitelist

 == Installation ==